-While the Sovereign Armor is designed to be worn by a woman, the armor’s message is for everyone.
+While the Sovereign Armor was originally designed with women in mind, the armor’s message is for everyone.

 I made this in honor of the creatives out there who know that, even though it’s empowering to be the ruler of your dreams and creations, you also know how incredibly lonely the journey can often be.

 The intricate patterns are meant to look like rolling waves while the fluting is meant to look like ripples.
 I wanted the glowing LEDs to give the impression of magical and ethereal energy and symbolize the light of the creative.

 And the light of the creative is a beautiful and painful thing.
 Beautiful because it’s what inspires you to create.
 Painful because it’s always at risk of being snuffed out.
 When an idea is forming, that creative fire feels unstoppable.
 But, as we all know, nothing worthwhile ever comes without pain and effort.

 Maybe you’ve encountered people who try to douse your flames or complications start getting in your way.
 Or perhaps the people you once admired are now on a mission to tear you down, dismiss your hard work or make you feel “less than.”
 It hurts, but if you care about what you create, you’ll keep standing up to fight and constantly re-fuel that fire.

 Because it’s yours.
 All the frustrations, failures, revelations, and successes.
 Only you truly know the struggle and sacrifices you put into it.
 Everyone else can only imagine.

 It’s easy to critique, judge, and assume.
 It’s not easy to keep creating the things that can only come from you.

 Now, let’s break down the 518 hours that went into completing the 8 pound 3D printed Sovereign Armor (this does not include 3D printing hours)